D7EAD/CoinGecko/documentation/README.md

 <br><br>
 <h2>Examples</h2>
-<p>Below you can find several examples of using Coingecko; all examples are extensively commented.</p>
+<p>Below you can find several examples using CoinGecko; all examples are extensively commented.</p>

 #### **`getBitcoinPrice.cpp`** -> obtains current price of Bitcoin in USD
 ```c